amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

            * info[4]: number of model evaluations performed,
            * info[5]: infinity norm of the optimization metric (varies on the method used),
            * info[6]: infinity norm of of a given metric at the initial iterate (varies on the method used),
-           * info[7]: number of *cheap* model evaluations (only relevant for Coordenate Descent Method) and indicates the number of low-rank updates used to evaluate model,
+           * info[7]: number of *cheap* model evaluations (only relevant for Coordinate Descent Method) and indicates the number of low-rank updates used to evaluate model,
            * info[8-99]: reserved for future use.

            .. note::